JetBrains/teamcity-s3-artifact-storage-plugin/README.md

 Gradle property `shouldIncludeMigrationTool` exists for internal builds and allows to include Artifact migration tool as part of plugin distribution.

-Plugin can be build and can function without including this tool.
+The plugin can be built and can function without including this tool.

+If there are dependency problems with the build, try to uncomment lines in gradle.properties file.

 # Reporting issues